NREL/lore/pysam/README.md

 		```
 		docker exec -it <id> bash -l
 		```
-	3. Copy commands from build_manylinux.sh to the bash window (right-clicking pastes) to step-through the script
+	3. Copy commands from build_manylinux.sh to the bash window (right-clicking pastes) to step-through the script.
+NOTE: copy the trailing end-of-line character, or you will have to press Enter once the last command is reached.
-23. The four resulting Linux wheels corresponding to the different Python versions, plus a stub file wheel, are put in /sam-dev/pysam/dist/
+23. The four resulting Linux wheels corresponding to the different Python versions are put in `/sam-dev/pysam/dist/` alongside the already existing Windows wheels and stub file.
 24. Ctrl-D to exit shell prompt

 *Windows and Linux*